 The elder fully turned to Remus and gave him a certain look that instantly made the younger man realize what was going on.

-Eliza watched as the two men entered the kitchen and closed the door right in her face.
+Eliza watched the two men enter the kitchen and close the door right in her face.
 She blinked and glanced to the side, at a certain object on the wall.
 Her eyes softened as she walked closer to it and looked at the framed picture sorrowfully: four boys were standing next to each other smiling joyfully.
 One of them was her father, laughing while his arms were wrapped around his two friends.
 Her eyes moved on the boy who seemed a bit uncomfortable: Remus Lupin.
 He genuinely took care of Eliza and taught what magic was and how to use it.
-He was a good teacher but he was also hiding something from her.
+He was a good teacher but he had his own secrets.

 Inside the kitchen, Dumbledore’s eyes wandered around until they stopped on Remus.

-“I’m here to ask you to join Hogwarts this year as a Professor of Defense against Dark Arts.
-I am fully aware of your problem and I assure you that it won’t be a concern, like it had never been.”
-Dumbledore continued.
+“I’m here to ask you to join Hogwarts this year as a Professor of Defense against Dark Arts."
+Dumbledore started.

 “I know,” Dumbledore started and took a few steps closer to Lupin.
 “She will find out eventually.
 I would like her to be close when that happens.”